mohammadGhanatian/C-plus-plus-Chess/README.md

 # C-plus-plus-Chess
-A Chess Game I code in C++ as a project I done at Shiraz University
+A Chess Game I coded in C++ language as a project I done at Shiraz University